aliyun/plugsched/README.md

 Plugsched is a SDK that enables live updating the Linux kernel scheduler.
 It can dynamically replace the scheduler subsystem without rebooting the system or applications, with milliseconds downtime.
 Plugsched can help developers to dynamically add, delete and modify kernel scheduling features in the production environment, which allows customizing the scheduler for different specific scenarios.
 The live-update capability also enables rollback.

 ## Motivation
-* **Different policies fit for differnt scenarios:** In the scenario of cloud-computing, optimizing scheduling policies is complex, and an one-fit-all strategy does not exist.
+* **Different policies fit for different scenarios:** In the scenario of cloud-computing, optimizing scheduling policies is complex, and an one-fit-all strategy does not exist.
 So, it is necessary to allow users to customize the scheduler for different scenarios.
 * **Scheduler evolved slowly :** Linux kernel has been evolved and iterated for many years, and has a heavy code base.
 Scheduler is one of the core subsystems of the kernel and its structure is complex and tightly coupled with other OS subsystems, which makes the development and debugging even harder.
 Linux rarely merges new scheduling classes, and would be especially unlikely to accept a scenario-specific or non-generic scheduler.
 Plugsched can decouple the scheduler from the kernel, and developers can only focus on the iterative development of the scheduler.
 * **Updating kernel is hard:** The scheduler is built into the kernel, so applying changes to the scheduler requires updating the kernel.
 The kernel release cycle is usually several months, which makes the changes not able to be deployed quickly.
 Furthermore, updating kernel is even more expensive in the cluster, which involves application migration and machine downtime.
 * **Unable to update a subsystem:** kpatch and livepatch are live update techniques of function granularity, which have weak expressive ability and cannot implement complex code changes.
 For eBPF, it doesn't support the scheduler well yet, and even if it were, it would only allow small modifications to the scheduling policies.